Mount Coffin

-Mount Coffin was a promontory in what is now Longview, Cowlitz County, Washington, U.S. It served as native burial grounds for the Skillute, a Chinook Jargon speaking tribe who practiced above-ground interment of their deceased.
+Mount Coffin was a promontory in what is now Longview, Cowlitz County, Washington, U.S. It served as native burial grounds for the Cowlitz Tribe, who practiced above-ground interment of their deceased.
 The memaloose illahee, or cemetery was named by Lieutenant William Robert Broughton of George Vancouver's expedition aboard HMS Chatham in 1792.
 The landmark was leveled for its gravel during construction of the Port of Longview.

 Physical observation

 Mount Coffin was 240 ft tall and was formed by sediment carried by the Columbia River and Cowlitz River, which coagulated at the merging point of these two entities.
 The material consisted of basalt sediment, mainly material derived from volcanic ash.

 Historical Record

 Prehistory and Expeditionary Times

-In 1792, Lieutenant William Robert Broughton of Vancouver’s expedition aboard HMS Chatham explored the lower Columbia; he recorded: "a remarkable mount, about which were placed several canoes, containing dead bodies; to this was given the name of Mount Coffin."
+In 1792, Lieutenant William Robert Broughton of Vancouver's expedition aboard HMS Chatham explored the lower Columbia; he recorded: "a remarkable mount, about which were placed several canoes, containing dead bodies; to this was given the name of Mount Coffin."

 "Coffin Mountain was so called because of the Indian burying ground which was observed there where the dead were placed, as was the custom, aloft in primitive coffins supported by stakes."

 In November 1805, William Clark reported the hill as a "very remarkable Knob rising from the edge of the water".
 He said it was about 80 ft high, and "about 200 paces around at its Base."

 William Clark described interaction with the indigenous population: trading beaver skins, berries, salmon, and wappato.
-Merriwether Lewis commented between their variance in speech from the tribes that lived farther inland.
-Due to the Skillute’s trading patterns along the Pacific coast they spoke a different pidgin that adopted coastal variances than the tribes who lived farther inland.
+Meriwether Lewis commented between their variance in speech from the tribes that lived farther inland.
+Due to the Skillute's trading patterns along the Pacific coast they spoke a different pidgin that adopted coastal variances than the tribes who lived farther inland.

 In 1835, John Kirk Townsend explored Mount Coffin, he reports:

 "[the burial site] consisted of a great number of canoes containing bodies of Indians, each being carefully wrapped in blankets, and supplied with many of his personal effects in the form of weapons and implements...The same provident care for the deceased that prevails among the hunting tribes of the prairies is observable among the piscatorial tribes of the rivers and sea-coast.
 Among the latter the Indian is wrapped in his mantle of skins, laid in his canoe with his paddle, his fishing-spear, and other implements beside him, and placed aloft on some rock or eminence overlooking the river, or bay, or lake that he had frequented.
 He is fitted out to launch away upon those placid streams…which are prepared in the next world for those who have acquitted themselves as good sons, good fathers…during their mortal sojourn."

 Because the Skillute practiced infant head flattening, postmortem examination of the cerebrum became a point of interest by physicians.
 In 1825, John Scouler found an opportunity "to procure a specimen of their compressed skulls."
 Again in 1847, a bateau captain described as a "curio hunter", stripped "valuables from a body on Coffin Rock."

 Another contentious point of contact is described: